q6642/my_cmim_2019/README.md

-Hello, this directory will be useful to store files from Computational Methods in Mecanichs lessons Repository to store Matlab stuff.
+Hello, this directory will be useful to store files relative to 4th assignment.

-18.2.19
+28.3.19